-Despite earning the nickname 'Baby Mourinho' early on in his coaching career, new Bayern Munich boss Julian Nagelsmann has shown he's very much his own man after impressing with Hoffenheim and RB Leipzig.
+Nicknamed 'Baby Mourinho' early in his coaching career, new Germany boss Julian Nagelsmann has shown he's very much his own man after impressing with Hoffenheim, RB Leipzig and Bayern Munich.

 1) Record breaker

-He later made European history when he took Leipzig to the UEFA Champions League semi-finals shortly after his 33rd birthday.
+Nagelsmann later made European history when he took Leipzig to the UEFA Champions League semi-finals shortly after his 33rd birthday.
 He's the youngest coach to reach the final four, surpassing Didier Deschamps' previous record of 35 years, and did so by knocking out Atletico Madrid and Diego Simeone, who made his senior debut as a player the year Nagelsmann was born.
-It's also worth remembering that he's actually a month younger than Lionel Messi.
+It's also worth remembering that Nagelsmann is actually a month younger than Lionel Messi.

 Watch: Nagelsmann, the revolutionary coach